Build AI-Native SaaS with Nile and Prisma

 This example is a good starting point for building your own application with Nile.

-You have learned basic Nile concepts and how to use them with Drizzle.
+You have learned basic Nile, AI and RAG concepts and how to use them with Prisma.

 You can learn more about Nile's tenant virtualization features in the following tutorials: